PrasenWaikar/Predicting-Coupon-Acceptance-on-E-commerce-Platforms/README.md

 ▪️Developed skills in data visualization to communicate insights effectively.

-▪️Learned to evaluate and compare machine l
+▪️Learned to evaluate and compare machine learning models.